wled-wiring/wled-wiring.github.io/README.md

 *	 Reactflow does not support proper rotation of the node.
 The usage of “transform” as given in reactflow example breaks a lot.
 Therefore, we implemented it differently.
 The rotation can be only 0, 90, 280 or 270 deg.
 *	We use i18n package for translations, the translations are stored in src\translations.
 *	editor.html and src\editor are just for development purposes now
+*	We want that the wled-wiring designer tool can be used on devices with mouse (mainly), but also support basic usage on touch devices.
+Be sure you test your changes on both types.

 # How to make a PR using git